Silver Endeavour: The World’s Most Expensive Cruise Ship

 The debut of Silversea's Silver Endeavour restarts the conversation about luxury and what that means.

-“People want to save time, and if you’re cutting out flights and trains, cutting out complications, that’s luxury.”
+Perrin says that people want to save time, “and if you’re cutting out flights and trains, cutting out complications, that’s luxury.”

 New luxury in Antarctica

-Although ships have sailed with guests to Antarctica for more than 60 years, it hasn’t usually been in the greatest comfort.
+Although a polar expedition by ship to Antarctica has been available to travelers for more than 60 years, it hasn’t usually been in the greatest comfort.

 “There are a lot of expedition ships,” Greenberg says.
 “Many are older vessels — converted trawlers, old research ships or former Coast Guard ships.
 They’re big on adventure, but not on comfort or communications.”

 The appeal of these journeys is more than just the icy spectacle of polar regions.
-These ships call on the Galápagos Islands cruises, wander around the isolated Kimberley coastline of Western Australia, and visit the uniquely African and Indian Ocean ports, especially in the spring and summer shoulder seasons in the Northern Hemisphere when the poles become inaccessible.
+These ships call on the Galápagos Islands, wander around the isolated Kimberley coastline of Western Australia and visit unique African and Indian Ocean ports, especially in the spring and summer shoulder seasons in the Northern Hemisphere when the poles become inaccessible.

-Some in the cruise industry seem to have been able to anticipate this move to luxury.
+Some in the cruise industry seem to have been able to anticipate this move to luxury — and the need for the world’s most expensive cruise ship to meet increasing demand.
 In 2007, Silversea hired expedition guide Conrad Combrink to create a luxury expedition product, something that until then had not existed.

 This means oversized cabins (in reality, suites) that offer balconies, previously a rarity in the expedition sector.
 It means gourmet cuisine, and it means a crew that included not only waiters and butlers that cater to a well-traveled guest’s every whim but also a crack team of expedition guides to provide skilled interpretation in these remote places.